BlueJCash/CS5600_Project2_TomP/README.md

 primarily implemented due to hardware constraints as training the model failed if too many epochs were used at once.
 Finally, the sun397_model was evaluated for general accuracy using the Python file test.py.

-To evaluate the model please make sure that the model is in the same directory as the sample dataset.
-Also, change the path in test.py to the path of the directory you are using to store the model and sample data.
+To evaluate the model please make sure that test.py and sun397_model are in the same directory.
+Also, change the path in test.py to be wherever the sample dataset was downloaded.
+If there are any issues please contact me and I will try to respond as soon as possible.

 __The following contains links to my Google Drive containing the sun397_model and the sample data set the sun397_model is 84.1 MB and the sample dataset is 204 MB.
 So, room in memory will be needed for